 Dipping one’s hands in the water can be hazardous at Sundarbans

-The waters of Sundarbans hosts poisonous jelly-fish.
+The waters of Sundarbans host poisonous jellyfish.
 So dipping hands into the water during the boat safari can invite nuisance.
 However, there are some places like Sudhanyakhali, Sajnekhali and Dobanki where watchtowers are built and tourists are allowed to take a stroll.

 The walking places are protected with strong nets and tourists are advised to keep to the trekking paths.
 Remember that you are inside a dense forest.
 So even in these protected areas, be careful of snakes and other reptiles.